tessgi/TessGiWebsite/content/pages/data-analysis/data-access.md

 ### TESS Input Catalog (TIC)
 To meet the primary mission goals, an all-sky catalog was generated to act as a basis for target selection.
 The TESS Target Selection Working Group (TSWG) was tasked with the creation and maintenance of the catalog with the aim of compiling every optically luminous, persistent object in the sky down to the limits of available wide-field photometric catalogs including both point sources and extended sources.
 This enables the selection of optimal targets to search for small transiting planets and allows flux contamination to be calculated in an optimal aperture for each target (critical due to the 21 arcsec TESS pixels).
-The resulting catalog is the source from which the >200,000 primary mission targets will be selected and is known as the TESS Input Catalog (TIC).
+The resulting catalog is the source from which the >200,000 primary mission targets were selected and is known as the TESS Input Catalog (TIC).

 The TIC was assembled based on the Gaia DR2 catalog, and augmented with data from many additional catalogs to create a full list of point sources and extended sources that could be observed by TESS.
 The input catalog data are used to determine the physical and observational parameters of many of the TIC stars, including stellar radius, stellar mass, and effective temperature.
 TIC-8 includes 1.7 billion point sources and about 100 million extended sources.
 A visual overview of the input catalogs and methodology used to construct the TIC is shown in the schematic below.